 - The equivalent (applicants who do not meet the above minimum qualifications must complete the Equivalencies Section in the application form.)

-- Experience in counseling and teaching students from diverse ethnic and cultural backgrounds and widely varying levels of proficiency preferred.
+- Experience in teaching students from diverse ethnic and cultural backgrounds and widely varying levels of proficiency preferred.

 - A working knowledge of and experience with student learning outcomes and assessment.

 The Rancho Santiago Community College District (RSCCD) is committed to the concept and principles of staff diversity and equal employment opportunity by prohibiting discrimination based on ethnic group identification, national origin, religion, age, sex, race, color, ancestry, sexual orientation, physical or mental disability, gender identity, medical condition (cancer-related or genetic characteristics), marital status, citizenship, or service in the uniformed services, or on the basis of these perceived characteristics or based on association with a person or group with one or more of these actual or perceived characteristics.
 Applications from all persons interested in the position are encouraged.
 SELECTION CRITERIAApplication ScreeningIn addition to the requirements and responsibilities listed, the following criteria will be considered in selecting candidates for interviews:

 - Program development

 - Demonstrated experience in working with a diverse socioeconomic community

 - Credentials or minimum qualifications authorizing service in other areas of need

 - Demonstrated ability to work cooperatively with others